My Tokyo Guide

 There are a variety of options for getting around the Tokyo subway.
 Every station has multilingual ticket machines where you can buy a one-way fare ticket, or you can use a rechargeable IC card to swipe in and out of the ticket gates.
 Tokyo Metro and Toei have teamed up to offer a subway pass for tourists that can save you some yen, as well as being super convenient.
 Be mindful that the Tokyo subway lines are not operated by Japan Rail (JR) so you cannot use a JR Pass.

-If you’re going to be riding the subway several times within a few days, grab yourself a tourist pass for unlimited travel on all subway lines, with choices of a 24-, 48-, or 72-hour ticket.
-They are available from Tokyo Metro Pass Offices and Tourist Information at some subway stations, as well as from several hotels, branches of large electronics stores like Bic Camera, and tourist information centers throughout the city.
-You will need to bring your passport to show that you’re a visitor to Japan.
+If you're going to be riding the subway several times within a few days, grab yourself a tourist pass for unlimited travel on all subway lines, with choices of a 24-, 48-, or 72-hour ticket.
+They are available from Tokyo Metro Pass Offices and Tourist Information at some subway stations, branches of large electronics stores like Bic Camera, and tourist information centers throughout the city.
+You will need to bring your passport to show that you're a visitor to Japan.

-Touch-in and touch-out at the ticket barriers for the smoothest travel experience, and don’t forget you can use your IC card to pay at other places, such as vending machines and convenience stores.
-Extra convenient!
+Touch-in and touch-out at the ticket barriers for the smoothest travel experience, and there's another convenient feature—you can use your IC card to pay at other places, such as vending machines and convenience stores.

 Trains run generally from 5am to around midnight.
-Always confirm your route using the Multimodal Door-to-door Route Search (Navitime) or Tokyo Subway Transit Search or online.
+Always confirm your route using Japan Travel - Route,Map,Guide (Navitime) or online.

 You may have heard stories or even seen a video of professional pushers, white gloved station officials who are tasked with getting people onto crowded trains, ensuring the doors are closed and that everything is working to time.
 Welcome to Tokyo's rush hour, which runs approximately between 7.30am-9.30am and 5.30pm-7.30pm, although the mornings are definitely more of a squeeze.
 If you're not a fan of crowds or have large luggage, it may be worth outside the peak times.

 Plan your next delicious meal or send photos back home to make your friends jealous.
-Tokyo Metro offers a free wifi service in most of its stations, and the connection is available in several of the Toei stations too.
-Simply select the “Metro_Free_Wi-Fi” or “Toei_Subway_Free_Wi-Fi” SSID and follow the instructions to connect.
+Free wifi is available in many Tokyo Metro and Toei stations.